 Different tools suit different users:

-- If fees are your top priority: SolRecover.io has the lowest automated fee at 4%.
-(Disclosure: SolanaInfo is affiliated with SolRecover.)
+- If fees are your top priority: SolRecover.io has the lowest fee at 1.9%.
+(Disclosure: SolanaInfo is operated by the same team behind SolRecover.)

-- If operating history matters: RefundYourSOL has the longest track record among the tools we reviewed.
+- If operating history matters: RefundYourSOL has the longest track record among the tools we reviewed, though at 15% it costs nearly 8x more than SolRecover.

 All the automated tools follow a similar process: connect your wallet, review the empty accounts found, and approve the recovery transaction.
 The entire process typically takes under a minute.